datameshgroup/fusion/docs/api-reference/fusion-api-fuel-extension.md

 ## Accreditation

-There are an expanded set of test cases in the Fusion [accreditation](/docs/testing) to support payments via the Fusion Fuel API.
+There are an expanded set of test cases in the Fusion [accreditation](/docs/testing) to support payments via the Fusion API Fuel Extension.

 [Contact the DataMesh Integrations Team](mailto:integrations@datameshgroup.com) to discuss the accreditation process.